-The SCR relating to the UK and Germany pension schemes has been calculated by Aon Hewitt, based on the guidelines set out in the standard formula.
+The SCR relating to the Germany pension scheme has been calculated by Aon Hewitt, based on the guidelines set out in the standard formula.
 In these calculations the pension SCR is now being incorporated into the overall market and counterparty risk modules and the associated sub-modules, allowing for diversifications within the wider business.